 While Farmer Ted is happy to plant gorgeous sunflowers for your late summer enjoyment, he and his family are less interested in picking up your discarded or lost items out of the field.
 Don’t leave ANYTHING in the field, including empty water bottles, sunglasses, or car keys.

 Although well-behaved and leashed dogs are welcome to visit the sunflower fields, you are expected to pick up after your pup.
 This does not mean bag the poo and set the bag on the ground.
 It means bag the poo and cart it with you until you find another location (because there aren’t trash bins at the sunflower field) to properly dispose of the pile.

 And I seriously shouldn’t have to tell folks to pick up and cart away any dirty diapers…

 Related Article: Etiquette Rules to Follow When Traveling with Your Dog

 11. Selecting Stems to Take Home

 Many sunflower fields that charge admission fees allow guests to pick a sunflower or two.
-While the Grinters don’t mind if you pick a few sunflowers, they do ask that you donate a dollar per stem.
+While the Grinters don’t mind if you pick fresh flowers, they do ask that you donate a dollar per sunflower stem.
 Just remember that the more flowers you pick, the fewer blooms there are for others to enjoy.

 More on how to pay the Grinters $1 per sunflower stem and the opportunity to hang out in their gorgeous sunflower fields below!